Sir Walter Scott

 Sir Walter Scott gained worldwide celebrity not only for his poetry but also for his historical novels, the first being "Waverley", a tale of the Jacobite Rebellion 1745.

-Writing in the late 18th and early 19th century, Scott is credited with being the originator of the historical novel and his romantic portrayal of Scotland combined with the orchestrated visit of George III of Edinburgh in 1822 helped to rehabilitate Scotland following the Jacobite rebellion.
-Tartan once banned became integral to Scotland’s identity.
+Writing in the late 18th and early 19th centuries, Scott is credited with being the originator of the historical novel, and his romantic portrayal of Scotland combined with the orchestrated visit of George III of Edinburgh in 1822 helped to rehabilitate Scotland following the Jacobite rebellion.
+Tartan - once banned - became integral to Scotland’s identity.

 Queen Victoria’s visit to Scotland early in her reign was partly due to Scott’s novels.

 Sir Walter Scott came to the Borders from Edinburgh as a child for the good of his health.
 He spent much of his early childhood at nearby Smailholm where his grandfather farmed.

 Returning to Edinburgh for his education, studying in classics he met Robert Burns when he was 15 years old.
 Burns was then 27 years old.
 A keen unionist, Scott disapproved of Burn’s politics but loved his poetry and carried on the work of Burns by preserving the Scots language.

 The son of a lawyer, Scott was apprenticed to his father and subsequently become an advocate, returning to the Borders as Sherriff depute for Selkirk, publishing poetry before embarking on the novels for which he is famous.

 Growing up in the Scottish Borders at nearby Smailholm Tower, Walter Scott was a close friend of the Haigs of Bemersyde as was his father before him.
 One of his ancestors was Margaret Haig born in 1592 who married James Haliburton Of Dryburgh.